jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/06- Use, Import, Alias.md

 So, in this case, the effect of putting `use StarTracker.Web, :router` in your file is the same as putting in `use Phoenix.Router`, since that's the only thing within the quote block.

 Why the added layer of indirection?
 Two reasons.
-First of all, `router` is the only method within the `Web` macro that's only one line- everything else brings in several imports as well.
+First of all, `router` is the only function within the `Web` macro that's only one line- everything else brings in several imports as well.
 Second, having this indirection allows us to put in "standard" things that will show up in every instance where the macro is used.
 Which, once again, is less useful in `router` than in the other uses of this macro because generally there's one Router per Phoenix app.

 ---